 Wearable devices operating above 30 MHz and below 6 GHz will be covered by existing testing standards for wireless devices.
-Where the devices are operating at higher frequencies they will be covered by the testing standards that are under development for 5G devices.
+Where the devices are operating at higher frequencies they will be covered by the testing standards that are applicable to 5G devices.